-Add notes to your score at any time by selecting "Annotate" from the tools menu, or by tapping and holding your finger on the page for a few moments.
+Add notes to your score by selecting "Annotate" from the tools menu or by tapping and holding your finger on the page for a few moments.
 When you do, a new set of controls will appear along the bottom of the screen:

-Tap the cancel (x) or done (check mark) buttons to discard or save your work, respectively, or use the \( \) and \( \) buttons to save your work and continue annotating on a nearby page.
+Tap the cancel (x) or done (check mark) buttons to discard or save your work, respectively, or use the 〈 and 〉 buttons to save your work and continue annotating on a nearby page.
 Tap the undo button or tap and hold for redo if you make a mistake.
-The clock icon gives you access to the Snapshots feature, which you can learn more about below.
+The Snapshots (clock icon) and Ruler tools are discussed in depth later in this section.